 - Ignorance of the toxicity or hazardous nature of e-waste.
 There is a lack of awareness in government and public circles of the potential hazards.
 The present management of WEEE in developing countries to human health and the environment.
 These two were involved in dangerous crude recycling activities.

-- There is the absence of infrastructure for the recycling or appropriate management of e-waste following the principles of sustainable consumption/development.
+- There is an absence of infrastructure for the recycling or appropriate management of e-waste following the principles of sustainable consumption/development.
 In Africa Formal, recycling facilities for e-waste existed only in South Africa in 2005.

 - Absence of legislation dealing specifically with e-waste.
 There is also a near absence or ineffective implementation of existing regulations/legislation relating to the control of the transboundary movement of hazardous wastes and recyclables.